 Should you buy the Bose SoundLink Revolve+ II?

-If you can’t quite commit to a smart speaker, but don’t want to miss out on smart features, the Bose SoundLink Revolve+ II is a great middle ground.
+If you can’t quite commit to a smart speaker, but want to take advantage of smart features, the Bose SoundLink Revolve+ II is a great middle ground.
 This Bluetooth speaker can access your smartphone’s native smart assistant and has a microphone for you to make calls and give commands.
 The speaker is very durable and portable, making it a great beach or party companion.
 Its sound quality is also nothing to balk at, and its 360-degree audio output makes it great for indoor and outdoor use.
 You can get the SoundLink Revolve+ II in silver or black.

 What’s the difference between the Bose SoundLink Revolve+ II and the Bose SoundLink Revolve II?